-1. In-home respite, a paid worker, agency aide, nurse, or trained volunteer comes to the home for a defined number of hours so the family caregiver can leave, sleep, or take a day off
+1. In-home respite: a paid worker, agency aide, nurse, or trained volunteer comes to the home for a defined number of hours so the family caregiver can leave, sleep, or take a day off

-2. Adult day care, the older adult attends a state-licensed adult day care center for the day, with structured activities, meals, and supervision
+2. Adult day care: the older adult attends a state-licensed adult day care center for the day, with structured activities, meals, and supervision

-5. VA-administered respite, for veterans, a separate set of in-home, adult day, and nursing-home respite mechanisms operated through VA Medical Centers
+5. VA-administered respite: for veterans, a separate set of in-home, adult day, and nursing-home respite mechanisms operated through VA Medical Centers

 The funding follows the format.
 Some programs pay for one format only (Medicare hospice respite is inpatient-only); others pay for several.
-Almost all of them have anti-duplication rules, meaning a single hour or day of respite can only be billed to one funding source.
+Almost all of them carry anti-duplication rules, meaning a single hour or day of respite can only be billed to one funding source.

-The Florida Respite Funding Map: Ten Rails
+The Florida Respite Care Funding Map: Ten Rails

 There are ten distinct funding rails for respite in Florida.
 Five are federal; five are state, Medicaid, or private: